bedrocklinux/bedrocklinux-website/markdown/0.7/feature-compatibility.md

 If you find hand creating init configuration is intimidating or bothersome, consider simply picking one ~{stratum~} to provide your init and get all init-related services from that ~{stratum~}.

+### {id="desktop-environments"} Desktop Environments

+Generally, getting:

+- Init system
+- Display Manager
+- Desktop Environment

+all from the same ~{stratum~} works as expected, and is the recommended workflow for most users.

+The wiring between these components does not work automatically register across ~{stratum~} boundaries.
+There are two components to this issue:

+- DMs are typically launched by an init system, and DEs often depend on other services launched by an init system.
+However, [cross-stratum init configuration also remains an open research problem](#init-configuration).
+- DMs learn about DEs via files in `/usr/share/xsessions/` and only in that location.
+Unlike other resources, there does not appear to be a standard way to to extend the list of resource look-up locations.
+Consequently, there's no obvious way to add cross-stratum DE registration without risking upsetting a package manager.

+It is possible to make cross-stratum desktop environments work if the relevant init configuration is made by hand to launch all of the DE's dependencies.
+Whether `/usr/share/xsessions` changes are also needed depends on the specific init configuration strategy utilized.
+This may be difficult for some users and is not broadly recommended.

 ### {id="bsd-style-sysv"} BSD Style SysV